 It will also provide a link to the college’s net price calculator which should provide you with an even better estimate of your net price.

-College Net Price does not include any loans or work-study often referred to as self-help aid.
+Average Net Price does not include any loans or work-study often referred to as self-help aid.
 Some school’s net price calculators will include a figure called “net cost” to the student or something similar which will often include loans.
 This is not the same thing as College Net Price.

-It’s important to remember that the College Net Price is an average based on the previous year.
+It’s important to remember that the Average Net Price is an average based on the previous year.
 Depending on your family’s financial situation, your price could be very different.
 This is why it’s important to estimate your EFC and use Net Price Calculators as soon as possible.